Murder of Alexia Daval

-On 28 October 2017, Alexia Daval (née Fouillot; 18 February 1988 – 27 or 28 October 2017) was reported missing from her hometown of Gray-la-Ville, Haute-Saône, France, by her husband Jonathann Daval.
+On 28 October 2017, Alexia Daval (born in Fouillot; 18 February 1988 – 27 or 28 October 2017) was reported missing from her hometown of Gray-la-Ville, Haute-Saône, France, by her husband Jonathan Daval.
 Two days later, her body was discovered in a forest in Esmoulins.
-Three months later, Jonathann was arrested by the police and confessed to the murder.
+Three months later, Jonathan was arrested by the police and confessed for the murder.
 On 21 November 2020, he was found guilty and sentenced to 25 years in prison.

 Background

 Alexia Fouillot was born on 18 February 1988 in Gray, Haute-Saône.
 She had an older sister.
 Her parents ran a PMU bar in Gray, a town where her mother was a municipal councilor.
 Fouillot graduated with a master's degree in educational sciences and became a banker.
-Jonathann Daval, born on 16 January 1984, grew up in Velet.
+Jonathan Daval, born on 16 January 1984, grew up in Velet.
 He has four brothers and two sisters.
 His father died of a heart attack when he was young, and his mother later had a child with a construction worker.
 Daval and Fouillot met and began a relationship in 2004, aged 20 and 16 years old respectively.
 They married on 18 July 2015.
 The Daval couple excelled in sports and shared a common passion for running.
 According to the couple's friends, they seemed to love each other.

 Disappearance and death

-On the morning of 28 October 2017, Jonathann reported Alexia missing after she had ostensibly left their marital home in Gray-la-Ville to go jogging and did not return.
-Her brother-in-law—Alexia's sister's husband—noticed Jonathann's behavior.
+On the morning of 28 October 2017, Jonathan reported Alexia missing after she had ostensibly left their marital home in Gray-la-Ville to go jogging and did not return.
+Her brother-in-law—Alexia's sister's husband—noticed Jonathan's behavior.
 The case, which echoed several murders of female joggers committed in France since the 2000s, made headlines and attracted significant media attention.
 It created the beginnings of panic in the region, particularly among walkers, hikers and other outdoor sports enthusiasts, many of whom were in the area where Alexia had ostensibly gone running.
 In addition, many local residents knew her parents, who were very involved in the life of the community.
 Alexia's body was discovered two days later in the Bois de la Vaivre, a forest in the nearby commune of Esmoulins.
 She had been beaten and strangled to death.
 Public prosecutor Emmanuel Dupic opened a judicial investigation for murder, entrusting the investigation to the Besançon research section.
 Hundreds of people took part in the various tributes paid to Alexia, in particular in November, during a "white march" organized in Gray.
 Alexia's relatives spoke at the end of the silent march.
 Her sister described Alexia as a "pretty, independent, and brilliant young woman with a strong character."
 Her mother prayed that Alexia was alive and would come home, while Jonathann pleaded for her safe return along with her in-laws.